-It’s a new year and many are making all kinds of resolutions.
+It’s a new year and many people are making all kinds of resolutions.
 These include personal development, obtaining certifications to advance in their current job or to land a new job.
 The Business Insider article from last year boats: “15 More Tech Skills That Can Instantly Net You A $100,000+ Salary”

 It is worth noting that the Certified ScrumMaster (CSM) credential from the Scrum Alliance is the only Agile or Scrum certification that is recognized in the survey.
 The survey notes that CSMs are getting starting salaries of around $119K.